Where to get custom LEGO brick printing in the UK and abroad

 Here’s the Bricks McGee guide to custom LEGO brick printing.
 This is primarily aimed at U.K. LEGO builders, though there is a list of recommended printing companies in Europe, the US, Australasia and more from my trusted LEGO friends worldwide too at the end.

-There are a couple of reasons I tend to get LEGO bricks and other elements printed:
+There are a couple of reasons you tend to get LEGO bricks and other elements printed:

 Printing isn’t the only option to get your custom designs on to LEGO bricks – you can also get custom stickers printed.